-The company's financial instruments consist of cash in bank, short term investments, accrued interest, accounts payable, due to Algonquin Treaty Negotiation Funding Trust, due to Algonquin Opportunity (No.2) Corporation and due to Province of Ontario.
+The company's financial instruments consist of cash, accounts payable, due to Algonquins of Ontario Opportunities Trust and due to Algonquin Treaty Negotiation Funding Trust.
 The carrying amount approximates their fair values, except where fair values are not readily obtainable.